 Published Date: Oct 20, 2011

-Sattar stressed on improving efficiency in the electricity distribution system.
-He revealed that line losses at the national level due to theft are estimated at 23%.
-This is in addition to the 12% technical losses.
+He stressed to focus on improving efficiency in the electricity distribution system where line losses at national level were estimated at 22-23 per cent line theft whereas 12 per cent technical losses.